freemansoft/ESP8266-MicroPython/README.md

     1. Specifying the port after starting `rshell`
         1. Windows Style: `connect serial COM6` or whatever your COM port is on Microsoft Windows
         1. Mac Style: `connect serial /dev/cu.usbserial-1140` or whatever your serial port is on a Mac.
-1. Edit `main.py` to customize the pins the web server will display.
+1. Edit `main.py` to customize the device pins the web server will display.
 A sample from the code 12/2022 is as follows
     ```
     server = WebServer(
         [machine.Pin(2, machine.Pin.OUT), machine.Pin(16, machine.Pin.OUT)],